-Amber Portwood Threatening Legal Action Over Comments: Her Store Is Selling Cheap Clothes?
+Amber Portwood Threatening Legal Action Over Comments: Is Her Store Selling Cheap Clothes?

-According to a new tweet, Amber Portwood is now defending her store after rumors that she’s reselling clothes at an incredible mark-up.
-In addition, Portwood is claiming that no one has returned an item thus far and she’s slamming rumors that people are unhappy with the supposedly cheap-quality clothing.
+According to a new tweet, Amber Portwood is now defending her store after rumors suggested that she’s reselling clothes at an incredible mark-up.
+In addition, Portwood is claiming that no one has returned an item thus far, and she’s slamming rumors that people are unhappy with the supposedly cheap-quality clothing.

 “For people saying they have returned products are 100% lying!
 I have every name address etc. And nothing has ever been sent back,” Amber Portwood revealed on Twitter after reading accusations that she’s been the victim of returned items, as people have been unhappy with her clothing items.